Optum/runiac/README.md

 - Enabling "terraservices"
 - Keeping Your Pipelines Simple
 - Plugin-based

+runiac's primary goal is enabling easy, meaningful local development that mimics a production deployment.
+This enables two large benefits:

+- Changes can be tested quickly and reliably from a local machine, knowing the

 [comment]: <> (runiac is meant to be run as an image.
 We do **not** recommend running the `runiac` executor binary in another image, as it might not work.)